sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 ## Trusted Plaform Module (TPM) 2.0
 Trusted Platform Module (TPM) technology is designed to provide hardware-based, security-related functions.
 A TPM chip is a secure crypto-processor that helps you with actions such as generating, storing, and limiting the use of cryptographic keys.
 The chip includes multiple physical security mechanisms to make it tamper resistant, and malicious software is unable to tamper with the security functions of the TPM.
-For more information, see [Trusted Plaform Module (TPM) 2.0 requirements](OEM-TPM.md).
+For more information, see [Trusted Plaform Module (TPM) 2.0 hardware requirements](OEM-TPM.md).

 **Note:** If you are an IT Professional and want to understand how TPM works in your enterprise, see [Trusted Platform Module](https://docs.microsoft.com/en-us/windows/device-security/tpm/trusted-platform-module-top-node)

 ## Secure Boot
 Secure Boot is a security standard developed by members of the PC industry to help make sure that your PC boots using only software that is trusted by the PC manufacturer.
 When the PC starts, the firmware checks the signature of each piece of boot software, including firmware drivers (Option ROMs), EFI applications, and the operating system.
 If the signatures are good, the PC boots, and the firmware gives control to the operating system.

-To learn more about Secure Boot requirements, see [Secure Boot, Trusted Boot, and Measured Boot](OEM-secure-boot.md).
+To learn more about Secure Boot requirements for OEMs, see [Secure Boot, Trusted Boot, and Measured Boot](OEM-secure-boot.md).

 ## Bitlocker device encryption
 Bitlocker device encryption is a set of features that you as an Original Equipment Manufacturer (OEM) enable by providing the right set of hardware in the devices you sell.
 Without the proper hardware configuration, device encryption is not enabled.
 With the right hardware configurations, Windows 10 automatically encrypts a device.